 - by trust, openness, honesty, self-critique, mutual respect and support.

 We avoid the ‘talking head’ approach to adult education, the facilitator as expert; and treating participants as empty vessels.
 Our pedagogy is influenced by the Rant Collective who describe their approach as “empowered learning”.
 Like us, the Rant Collective, draw inspiration from Paulo Freire’s popular education work in Brazil.
 Empowered learning involves respecting participants, reflecting on and sharing life experience, and developing tools, skills and confidence.
 Their workshops, like ours, are active (not lectured) and involve exercises, role plays and discussion.
+We are guided by the ‘spiral model’ of learning that was developed and practiced by the Doris Marshal Institute in Toronto.
+The spiral model emphasises reflecting on experience and incorporating new information in action.

 We’ve also been influenced by Training for Change.
 Based in Philadelphia, Training for Change is one of the United States’ best-known activist education and training organisation.
 They refer to their approach as direct education, a pedagogy based on: